Learn powerful techniques to improve your decision-making skills at work.

 This lesson will help you understand the probability of events.
-It will ll talk about basic probability concepts and how you assign probabilities to experimental outcomes.
-You'll find out how to apply probability concepts to business situations.
+It will talk about basic probability concepts and how you can assign probabilities to experimental outcomes.
+You'll also find out how to apply probability concepts to business situations.

 Introduction to Sampling and Surveys

 In this lesson, you'll delve into the concepts of mean and standard deviation and how they're used in business.
 You'll also go over survey analysis, the various steps involved in doing a survey, and the most common errors that people make.

 This lesson is all about the use of probability in decision-making.
 You'll explore an analytical approach called Decision Analysis.
 You'll learn how to structure a problem so that when you decide how to deal with it, you know what result to expect.
 The lesson will also talk about using an optimistic, conservative, and in-between approach when making decisions.
 Finally, you'll examine the concept of Expected Value.